The Ultimate Guide to Natural Skincare Ingredients: Harnessing Nature's Power for Radiant Skin In an era where consumers are increasingl...

 - Balances oil production

-leaves and bark of the witch hazel plant, this natural astringent has been used
+from the leaves and bark of the witch hazel plant, this natural astringent has

-for centuries for skin care.
-It contains tannins that provide its tightening
+been used for centuries for skin care.
+It contains tannins that provide its

 - Reduces inflammation and